old-fos2020/old-fos2020.github.io/index.md

 ### Mailing list

-Additional announcements related to the course, as well as answers to the students' questions will be posted on the [mailing list](https://groups.google.com/forum/#!forum/fos2020) so remember to check it frequently.
+You *must join* the [course mailing list](https://groups.google.com/u/0/g/fos2020epfl) if you're attending the course.
+Additional announcements related to the course, as well as answers to the students' questions will be posted on the - remember to check it frequently!
+You can also use the list to ask any questions you might have.

-Our mailing list is hosted at [https://groups.google.com/forum/#!forum/fos2020](https://groups.google.com/forum/#!forum/fos2020), and you *must join* it if you're attending the course - all announcements, questions and answers will be posted there.

 The mailing list is only available to registered members.
 In order to join the mailing list, open the google group and click 'Apply for membership'.

+This year, we will be using a [Discord chat](https://discord.gg/HWs96Hp) for the online part of exercises.
+You can use it during exercise hours to ask questions and have quick voice/video calls with the TAs.
+If you have a question outside exercise hours, it's better to use the mailing list instead.

 ### Team Registration